bahrus/be-alit/README.md

 ## Example 1c - locally scoped literator

 In some cases, we might want to define a local html generator (that gets reused with each repeated instance of the DOM fragment.)
-For that we need to define an id that is unique to the application, such as a GUID:
+For that we need to define an id (or some other attribute or class or part) that is unique to the application, such as a GUID:

 ```html
 <script blow-dry=remove type=module>